KindaSwiss/splash-page-and-modal/README.md

 ## Problems
 - On smaller devices, the modal is pushed outside of the overlay, causing the background to peek through.
+- The URL bar can't be focused when the modal is showing.

 ## Tools I Used
 - [VueJS](http://vuejs.org/) for JS
 - [JQuery](https://jquery.com/) for DOM manipulation
 - [Sass](http://sass-lang.com/guide) indented
+- [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for CSS class names
 - [Gulp](https://github.com/gulpjs/gulp) For processing Sass files and linting JS
 - [Modernizr](http://modernizr.com/) to detect if pointerevents are defined